 An industry standard RFP was sent out to three engineering firms and Baseline Engineering responded with a reasonable bid for the feasibility study.
-Going forward there are two options.
-Option 1 is to contract for a full design, including full Geotech analysis, and then bid out to construction firms.
-Option 2 is a combined design/build within one construction firm and again awarded in a competitive bid process.
+Going forward the plan is to contract for a full design, including full Geotech analysis in late 2023 and early 2024.
+This is necessary to obtain the necessary County and State permits and an accurate cost estimate prior to the election.
+If the project is approved by the GFPD, the GFPD would bid out to construction firms.
 Both qualifications and cost will be considered in the competitive bid process.